The nationality factor: which countries produce the most reliable players?

 Weakness: Lower overall win rate suggests ranking inflation

-Italy - 83.2 Consistency (1,224 matches)
+Italy - 83.2 consistency (1,224 matches)

 Players: 19 in dataset